ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://besport.com/">BeSport</a>, France </h2>
+        <p>BeSport's mission is to enhance the value that sport brings to our lives with appropriate use of digital and social media innovations.
-        <p>BeSport is the sports social network that connects athletes and fans, with everything that define their sports'life, having users experience a total sport immertion.
-BeSport is a 100% OCaml and OCsigen project, leveraged as the only building blocks to develop the platform.</p>
+           BeSport is a 100% <a href='http://ocaml.org/'>OCaml</a> and <a href='http://ocsigen.org'>OCsigen</a> project, leveraged as the only building blocks to develop the platform.</p>
     </dd>
 </dl>